wbbradley/pickls/README.md

 ## Why?

-Because my editor already supports LSP, and I wanted to avoid having to use a separate custom plugins just to invoke each linters or formatter.
+Because my editor already supports LSP, and I want to avoid having to find, install and configure (or build myself) separate custom plugins for each linter and formatter.

 ## Installation